0xrinegade/fasmbook/CONTRIBUTING.md

 6. Create and submit a pull request into `main` branch
 7. Wait for CI/CD pipelines and code review to pass

-When a pull request is submitted, at least two project participants must conduct a code review, after which the proposed changes can be corrected (if it's necessary) and merged into the project.
+When a pull request is submitted, at least two project participants must conduct a code review, after which the proposed changes need to be corrected (if requested) and merged into the project.

 ## Commit style

-### Pattern
+### Message pattern

 The commit message should look like this: